-There is a variety of issues that cause financial struggles, but in many cases, people who are considering bankruptcy fall into one of three categories.
+There is a variety of issues that cause financial struggles, but in many cases, people who are considering bankruptcy fall into one of three bankruptcy scenarios.
 They over-extended and used credit to pay for things they could not afford otherwise; they were hit with an unexpected medical bill; or their circumstances resulted in their falling behind on mortgage payments and they can no longer afford to pay for their home.

 If bankruptcy seems like the best option and one or more of these three scenarios sounds familiar, here’s what you should know in each case:

+The first of the bankruptcy scenarios is medical bills.
 If you are driven into debt because of medical bills or medical bills are one of several debts that triggered the need to file, you are not alone.
 Luckily, bankruptcy can have a profound effect on your ability to deal with medical debt.
 Filing for bankruptcy creates an automatic stay, which means debt collection efforts temporarily stop and creditors are not permitted to contact you.

 Going forward, medical debt will be handled differently depending on whether you file for Chapter 7 or Chapter 13 bankruptcy.
 In Chapter 7 bankruptcy, all of your debts, including medical debt, is dismissed.
 Your assets might be sold and the money put toward payment of your debt, which is one of the reasons it is so important to work with a bankruptcy attorney.
 Regardless what you owe, you will no longer have debt once Chapter 7 is complete.